Skip to main content

 Brighton

-Right on the stretch between Shoreham-by-Sea and Eastbourne, Brighton is a fun-loving city on the south coast, with a huge choice of quirky bed and breakfasts.
+Right on the south eastern stretch between Shoreham-by-Sea and Eastbourne, Brighton is a fun-loving city on the south coast, with a huge choice of quirky bed and breakfasts.

 Quantock Hills

-Near the route between Brean Down and Minehead, this region is an official Area of Outstanding Natural Beauty, offering farm-stays and campsites.
+Near the route between Brean Down and Minehead in the south west, this region is an official National Landscape, offering farm-stays and campsites.

 Explore nearby